Celiac Disease

 People with celiac disease don’t always know they have it because they may not feel sick.
 Or if they feel sick, they don’t know celiac disease is the cause.
 Either way, gluten is damaging the intestines as long as a person with celiac disease continues to eat it.

-How can tell if I have celiac disease?
+How can I tell if I have it?

-If you have celiac disease, you may have some of these symptoms:
+If you have this disease, you may have some of these symptoms:

 • stomach pain